SwayamSrujanTripathy/Bharat_intern/README.md

 # Bharat_intern
-Iris flower classification and Wine Quality prediction model using Machine Learning
+Iris flower classification and Wine Quality prediction models using Machine Learning , the models were trained on the datasets taken from kaggle